You are here

-“Use of the Delaware Library Catalog yields data on areas of public interest, and that guides our strategies.
-Another source of information comes through ‘Geek the Delaware Dream,’ which asks participants what they ‘geek,’ and about their passions and dreams for themselves and their communities.
-Specific partnerships and programs will come from their input.”
+“Use of the Delaware Library Catalog yields data on areas of public interest by subject and helps guide our strategies.
+Another source of information comes through our Community Conversations which asks participants about their passions and dreams for themselves and their communities.
+Specific partnerships and programs have come from their input.”

 Search the Awarded Grants Database for additional details about awards in this state.

 View the IMLS funding by state report - Delaware (PDF) with additional information about all IMLS funding for this state (FY 2011 – FY 2017).

 Goal 1: Institutional Capacity - All Delawareans are served by online services and local libraries that are technologically advanced and employ knowledgeable and community-focused staff members who incorporate the best professional practices to deliver high quality library services.

 - Information technology support, including the Integrated Library System

 - State technology infrastructure funds for Internet access and computers

 - Delaware Partners (formerly Community Resources Exchange), a collaboration platform for public libraries

 Goal 2: Information Access - All Delawareans have convenient access to the quality information resources they need to succeed in school and at work and to fulfill their personal goals.

 - Delaware Library Catalog